 Joint statement from the Chairs of the BHBIA Board, Ethics & Compliance Committee and Fieldwork Forum

-We hope that all our members and associates are staying safe and well, and are managing to navigate your businesses through a gradual return to normality.
+We hope that all our members and associates are staying safe and well, and are managing to navigate your businesses through a return to the 'new normal'.